 Consider these notes toward writing a synthesis.
 Here are two examples of synthesis extracted from longer essays.
-Answer these questions about them: What phrases let readers know two sources are being synthesized?
+As we read the first one, consider these questions.
+What phrases let readers know two sources are being synthesized?
 Quote three.
-What language would you not use … Continue reading
+What language would … Continue reading

 Consider these examples of early paragraphs in proposal essays.

 With the reading for today in mind, do the following.
 State your tentative thesis.
 Notice, from 364, “Come up with a tentative thesis that identifies the problem and proposes a solution.
 Use this statement to guide you as you write.” … Continue reading

 Your text book includes an example of our first assignment.
 Here is a PDF.

 From The Allyn & Bacon Guide to Writing, consider these strategies for responding to objections and counterarguments.

 Consider exploring the Writing Commons website.
 It’s full of interesting ideas.